Olwiba/Raygun-Angular-17.x/README.md

 - This application uses a demo API key for testing
 - In production, ensure the Raygun API key is valid
 - Check Raygun dashboard for incoming events
+- **Firefox users**: Some raygun4js features use workarounds for browser compatibility

 ### Development Commands